jongrover/learn-you-node/README.md

 Next from Terminal type `npm install -g learnyounode` and press return.
 Then type `learnyounode` and press return.

-My personal soltuons are provided in the folders of this repository.
+My personal solutions are provided in the folders of this repository.
 Enjoy!